OfteaHeat1997/fruit-classifier-AI-project/PROJECT_DOCUMENTATION.md

 ```

 #### `get_accuracy_stats()`
-**What it does:** Calculate accuracy from predictions where we know the truth
+**What it does:** Calculate accuracy from predictions where the truth is known

 **Returns:** Dictionary with statistics